 Like a lot of children his age, 13-year-old Calvin likes basketball, video games and hanging out with his family and friends.
 Recently, he was excited to learn that he was named as the honorary grand marshal of the 2020 Southwest Airlines® Chinese New Year Parade in San Francisco on Feb.
 8, the largest Lunar New Year celebration outside of Asia.
 The reason for that honor is where Calvin's story differs from most other kids.

 In July 2016, Calvin’s family learned he had an aggressive, non-cancerous brain tumor called craniopharyngioma.
 He underwent two surgeries in California, where he lives, after which his family traveled to St. Jude Children’s Research Hospital in Memphis, Tennessee, for his continuing treatment.

-Calvin underwent two surgeries in California, after which his family traveled to St. Jude Children’s Research Hospital for his continuing treatment.
-St. Jude freely shares the breakthroughs it makes, and every child saved at St. Jude means doctors and scientists worldwide can use that knowledge to save thousands more children.
+St. Jude is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases, like craniopharyngioma.
+And St. Jude might not be in your community, but our research and discoveries are — St. Jude freely shares the discoveries it makes, so every child saved at St. Jude means doctors and scientists worldwide can use that knowledge to save thousands more children.